At The Factory

 Packaging & Shipment

-Now complete your new Bereco timber windows and doors are ready for shipment; we wrap them in loose bags and securely palletise them on our FSC 100% recyclable timber pallets ready for onward delivery to you.
+Now complete your new Bereco timber windows and doors are ready for shipment; we securely palletise them on our FSC 100% recyclable timber pallets ready for onward delivery to you.